papunmohanty/AWS-EC2-Auditing/README.md

-# This script use to get the AWS EC2 details in an Excel Sheet
+# This script is use to get the AWS EC2 details in an Excel Sheet

 #### Note: This script uses Python3.x